murthy-varun/memory-profiler/README.md

 4. number of iterations = 20
 5. Main thread waits until all threads are finished executing.
 6. Main thread cleans up any allocations which are not yet freed up.

+## TODO
+* Replace fprintf with custom function to print
+* Replace Linked list with better structures